ichigooo/MarkovChainSimulation/README.md

 # MarkovChainSimulation
-An easy simulation of both discrete and continuous markov chain
+An easy simulation of both three-state discrete and continuous markov chain